Discover Homestay in Bethnal Green

 If you’re visiting London from overseas, you’ll soon realise that there are so many neighbourhoods and suburbs that you’ll never have chance to explore them all.
-From east to west and north to south, the sprawling city has so many wonderful places to live and work or study.
+From east to west and north to south, the sprawling city has so many wonderful places to live and work, study or homestay.
 The problem is choosing one!
 Find out more about Bethnal Green below and why it’s one of the most in demand areas of east London.

-These in-depth area guides are designed to give you an exclusive preview of some of London’s most vibrant areas where you could end up living.
-Two corners of the same city can feel like worlds apart, so it’s important to give the neighbourhood some thought before choosing a homestay.
+These in-depth area homestay guides are designed to give you an exclusive preview of some of London’s most vibrant areas where you could end up living.
+Two corners of the same city can feel like worlds apart, so it’s important to give the neighbourhood some thought before choosing.

 Where is Bethnal Green located?